Eino: Workflow Orchestration Framework

 }

-Combined, it can add pure “data dependencies” to nodes.
+Combined, these can add pure “data dependency relationships” to nodes.

-The two bold lines branching out are both “control only” because neither bidder2 nor END depends on the data provided by the branch.
-In the code, the pure control flow is specified through AddDependency(fromNode)
+The two bold lines from the branch are both “control only” because neither bidder2 nor END depends on data from the branch.
+In code, use AddDependency(fromNode) to specify pure control flow:

 func main() {